fish-in-the-sea/FEDSync/README.md

 ## Arduino Setup
-A [custom library](https://github.com/cora-reef/FED3_library) for the FED3 device is currently required.
+A [custom library](https://github.com/cora-reef/FED3_library) for the FED3 device is currently required. (being added to main library)

 ## How to Use